-Quartz Crystal Microbalance with Dissipation (QCM-D) technology can be used as a step in better understanding the interactions of nanoparticles with cells by approximating the cell surface with a supported lipid bilayer (SLB) and then flowing nanoparticles across the model cell membrane to probe the nanoparticle-cell membrane interaction.
-Using this model cell membrane mimic allows the researcher to simplify the cell somewhat and to investigate specific aspects of the membrane by building up the complexity.
+QCM-D (Quartz crystal microbalance with dissipation monitoring) can be used as a step in better understanding the interactions of nanoparticles with cells by approximating the cell surface with a supported lipid bilayer (SLB) and then flowing nanoparticles across the model cell membrane to probe the nanoparticle-cell membrane interaction.
+Using this cell membrane mimic allows the researcher to simplify the cell, and to investigate specific aspects of the membrane by building up the complexity.
 A multitude of variables from either the standpoint of the model cell membrane or the nanoparticle itself can be investigated.
 These include:

 The first paper illustrating how QCM-D can uniquely probe lipid vesicle deposition and the mechanism by which the vesicles can rupture to form a SLB onto a solid substrate was written by “Surface specific kinetics of lipid vesicle adsorption measured with a quartz crystal microbalance” Keller C. A.; Kasemo B. Biophys J. 1998, 75(3), 1397-1402.
-In this reference three different surfaces were investigated:
+In this reference, three different surfaces were investigated:

 Several years later a description of the step by step protocols for how to form SLBs onto different surfaces including silicon dioxide, titanium dioxide, and gold were detailed in “Quartz crystal microbalance with dissipation monitoring of supported lipid bilayers on various substrates”Cho, NJ; Frank, C. W.; Kasemo, B.; Höök, F. Nature Protocols 2010, 5, 1096–1106.
-This “Nature Protocols” reference is extremely useful for those new to lipid bilayers that are looking for detailed step by step instructions for how to prepare these kinds of surfaces.
+This reference is extremely useful for those new to lipid bilayers that are looking for detailed step by step instructions for how to prepare these kinds of surfaces.

-“TiO2 nanoparticle interactions with supported lipid membranes – an example of removal of membrane patches” Fang Zhao, Jenny Perez Holmberg, Zareen Abbas, Rickard Frost, Tora Sirkka, Bengt Kasemo, Martin Hassellöv and Sofia Svedhem RSC Adv., 2016, 6, 91102-91110.
+“TiO2 nanoparticle interactions with supported lipid membranes – an example of removal of membrane patches” F. Zhao, et. al., RSC Adv., 2016, 6, 91102-91110.

 Get updates from the blog directly to your inbox.